What is a Credit Bureau?

 It's important to note some companies may take these factors and others into consideration when evaluating your application for credit.

 Why are each of the three nationwide credit bureaus required to provide you with a free copy of your credit report?

 According to The Fair and Accurate Credit Transactions (FACT) Act, you have the right to one free credit report each year from each of the three nationwide credit bureaus.
 You can get these free credit reports by visiting www.annualcreditreport.com.
-You can also create a myEquifax account to get two free Equifax credit reports each year.
+You can also create a myEquifax account to get six free Equifax credit reports each year.
 In addition, you can click "Get my free credit score" on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.

 Credit bureaus are also required to provide an additional free credit report in the following instances:

 - You’ve been denied credit or a benefit as a result of information on your credit report within the last 60 days